paralin/go-dota2/docs.md

 Most of the client-to-gc functions can be found in [client_generated.go](https://github.com/voltageeee/go-dota2/blob/master/client_generated.go) file.

 ### Updating protobufs
 Protobuf (protocol buffers) is a protocol for exchanging serialized and structured data types.
-Let's take a look on a CSODOTALobby object in protobuf format:
+Let's take a look at a CSODOTALobby object in protobuf format:

     message CSODOTALobby {
 	message CExtraMsg {